brunotag/xcsoar-lua-txt/README.md

 # 1. User Guide

 This is an add-on for XCSoar, for Android only at this stage.
+It allows you to send text messages from XCSoar with a click of a button.
+The main intent is to send your position to a mobile phone, for whatever reason (landed out, ops normal, ...)

 ## 1.1 Prerequisites (Android)